The Expat Executive in Mexico

 We crossed the border on January 28th with a dog, a cat and a small Tesla Model 3 stuffed with everything possible.
 At that time, it was easy and fast to just cross the border and drive to our new city.
 They didn’t even look at our passports!
 I journaled every experience daily.

-However, within a few weeks, that changed.
-There is now a deluge of Yanks leaving the country.
-In addition to everyday Americans seeking to live better, in a country with a lower cost of living, record numbers of people like myself have filed for and begun the process of emigrating:
+However, within a few weeks, the ease with which people or things could cross the border, changed.
+There is now a deluge of Yanks leaving the country, and shipping their good with them.
+In addition to average Americans seeking to live better, in a country with a lower cost of living, record numbers of people of means, like myself have filed for visas and begun the process of emigrating:

 "2,300% Increase in Visa Applications After Trump Victory" Newsweek